raspberrypilearning/3D-scene/en/step_4.md

 --- task ---

-Use the Paint editor to create your own backdrop and scenery sprites OR **Choose a Backdrop** from the Scratch library.
+Use the Paint editor to create your own backdrop and scenery sprites or **Choose a Backdrop** and **Choose a Sprite** from the Scratch Libraries.

 --- collapse ---
 ---